trevorwslee/AWeatherClock/README.md

 ```
 * `ES8311_VOLUME` sets the volume of the audio module; if you would like higher alarm volume, set `ES8311_VOLUME` to higher value like `80`

-#  Customizations for New Hardware Example
+#  Customizations for New Hardware PicoW Example

 Take the above-mentioned `PICOW` as an example -- the Raspberry Pi PicoW wiring as mentioned in [Simple Arduino Framework Raspberry Pi Pico / ESP32 TFT LCD Photo Frame Implementation With Photos Downloaded From the Internet Via DumbDisplay](https://www.instructables.com/Simple-Arduino-Framework-Raspberry-Pi-Pico-ESP32-T/)